-In this instance, since we are trying to find out the average HRV along with the increase/decrease between the two dates, place your fingers on both the dates and tap together.
+In this instance, since we are trying to find out the average HRV and the increase/decrease between the two dates, place your fingers on both dates and tap them together.

 How can you improve your HRV?

-– Hydration.
 The better hydrated you are, the easier it is for your blood to circulate and deliver oxygen and nutrients to your body.

-– Avoid Alcohol.
 One night of drinking may negatively affect your HRV for up to five days.

-– Quality Sleep.
-It’s not just the amount of sleep you get that matters, but also the quality and consistency of your sleep.
-Going to bed and waking up at similar times each day is beneficial.
+It’s not just the amount of sleep you get that matters but also your sleep quality and consistent sleep.

-– Auto-Regulation.
-In general, trying to get your body on a consistent schedule (in particular with sleep and eating) is helpful.
+In general, trying to get your body on a consistent schedule (particularly with sleep and eating) is helpful.

-– Practice Resonant Breathing at least twice a day.
+Practice Resonant Breathing at least twice a day.

 Best apps for tracking HRV on your Apple devices

-- EliteHRV is another handy HRV and training focussed app that provides you some benchmark information HRV focussed training.
+- EliteHRV is another handy HRV and training focussed app that provides you with some benchmark information HRV focussed training.

 How to locate Beat-to-Beat measurements that drive your HRV

-From the HRV graph screen on the health app, scroll down to the bottom of the screen and locate ‘Show All Beat-to-Beat Measurements.’
+From the HRV graph screen on the health app, scroll down to the bottom of the screen and find ‘Show All Beat-to-Beat Measurements.’